LIVE MORE LIFE, BE MORE iIrish

 I couldn’t get an audition for it, and then finally, I did.
 I just feel so lucky to have been even a small part of it, really, really lucky.

-I still feel lucky to this day, because some of the best people I’ve ever known, so many of the lessons that I learned working on that show and the kind of set that was created, was unlike any other television show, I think before or maybe since.
+I still feel lucky to this day, because some of the best people I’ve ever known, so many of the lessons that I learned working on that show and the kind of set that was created, were unlike any other television show, I think before or maybe since.
 The environment: that show is really a family.

 Everybody was treated with respect and dignity.
 That comes from Martin Sheen and John Spencer; it comes from John wells and Aaron Sorkin and Tommy Schlamme; it comes from Warner Brothers and Peter Roth that created this environment where everyone is valued.